What is inflammation

 - Extra virgin olive oil

-Also some herbs and supplements are believed to carry anti-inflammatory properties: curcumin in turmeric, and fish oil.
+Also, some herbs and supplements are believed to carry anti-inflammatory properties: curcumin in turmeric.

 While these dietary solutions do not alone hold the key to controlling inflammation, they can help prime the immune system to react in a measured way.